 In May of 2009, Beck was chosen by St. John's University to deliver the commencement speech to its Staten Island Campus.
 He also received an Honorary Doctor of Letters Degree.

-Each Thanksgiving for the past 22 years, Beck and his family have served those in need at the St. John's Bread and Life Program, the largest soup kitchen in Brooklyn.
-Among his other charitable endeavors are the Tom Coughlin Jay Fund Foundation, Children’s Aid Society, Westchester Medical Center, White Plains Hospital, Tackle Kids Cancer, the Christopher and Dana Reeve Foundation, the March of Dimes, the Juvenile Diabetes Research Foundation, Special Olympics New York and the Make-A-Wish Foundation of the Hudson Valley.
+On Thanksgiving for over 20 years, Beck and his family served those in need at the St. John's Bread and Life Program, the largest soup kitchen in Brooklyn.
+Among his other charitable endeavors are the Tom Coughlin Jay Fund Foundation, Westchester Medical Center, White Plains Hospital, Children’s Aid Society, Derek Jeter's Turn 2 Foundation, the Alan T. Brown Foundation to Cure Paralysis, the March of Dimes, Juvenile Diabetes Research Foundation, Special Olympics New York, Children’s Aid Society, Westchester SPCA and the Make-A-Wish Foundation of the Hudson Valley.

-Beck resides in Westchester County with his wife, Janet.
-He has two sons, two daughters-in-law and four grandchildren.
+A graduate of Ithaca College, Beck received a Bachelor of Science degree in 1978.
+He resides in Westchester County with his wife, Janet.
+He has two sons, two daughters-in-law, and four grandchildren.